ingredient focus: bakuchiol

 Bakuchiol is the ideal anti-aging, pigmentation reducing, and anti-acne ingredient for use on sensitive skin.

-A key study by Dhaliwal et al in 2019 evaluated the effects of bakuchiol versus retinol in a double-blinded, prospective study - neither the study administrators nor the recipients knew which cream they were receiving until after the trial had ended.
+A key study by Dhaliwal et al in 2019 evaluated the effects of bakuchiol vs retinol in a double-blinded, prospective study - neither the study administrators nor the recipients knew which cream they were receiving until after the trial had ended.
 They evaluated 44 volunteers who randomly received creams with either 0.5% of retinol or 0.5% of bakuchiol.
 Both ingredients significantly reduced fine wrinkles by the 12-week time point, without differences between the two ingredients.
 Pigmentation was also assessed and at 12 weeks: 59% of the bakuchiol group noted improvement in their hyperpigmentation, while 44% of the retinol had improvements.
 The most significant difference between the two groups was found in the degree of adverse effects, in that there was significantly more scaling and stinging in the retinol group.
 Both ingredients produced some degree of redness, itching, and burning, although this was more notable in the retinol group.

 Another study by Chaudhuri et al evaluated 16 volunteers who received a lotion containing 0.5% of bakuchiol.
 After 12 weeks, there were statistically significant reductions in wrinkle depth and skin roughness.
 Improvements in elasticity, skin firmness, and skin tone were also noted.
 While results were apparent at 4 weeks, they were more remarkable at 8 weeks and 12 weeks, suggesting a cumulative effect with continued use.